ETS-Android4/Paediatric-Protocols/README.md

 # Paediatric Protocols Kenya
-An Android application on Kenya's paediatric protocols App used by doctors, nurses and pharmacies.
+An Android application on Kenya's paediatric protocols App used by doctors, nurses, medical students and pharmacies.

 ## KENYA PAEDIATRIC PROTOCOLS PRIVACY POLICY